nchaulet/node-geocoder/README.md

 * `https`: This adapter uses the Https nodejs library (default)
 * `http`: This adapter uses the Http nodejs library

+You can specify request timeout using paramater `extra.timeout`

 ## Formatter

 * `gpx`    : format result using GPX format